ac08/NewsApp/README.md

 the package dependencies.
 After the package dependencies have been downloaded, the end user can start the server using either the 'npm start' (MacOS) or 'npm start-WIN' (WindowsOS) command.

+End user will also need an API key set up for NewsAPI (https://newsapi.org/) and place in an .env file.

 Or access the application from Heroku deployment.

 ## Access to the application (Heroku)